 - Adapting to new opportunities is smart.
 Just because adopting a new strategy is hard doesn't mean you shouldn't do it.
 If you can identify flaws in your investments earlier than most, you have a huge competitive advantage: Use it.

 Most importantly, keep in mind that if you only learn about top-performing funds like Forester Value after they've enjoyed huge run-ups, you often miss the best time to invest.
-At this time last year, Forester was underperforming its peers and looked like just one of the pack.
+In 2007, Forester underperformed its peers and looked like just one of the pack.
 Only now, after the big drop in stocks, has Forester's strategy proven itself.

 Learn more about investing in interesting times: